sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 ```

 > Warning: \*anonymous\* is not the actual key, there is not literal representation of an anonymous object reference.
 This means that while the object will continue to exist while it is a key of a map, the only way to reference that key would be by the reference, which you would need to store in a variable or a property.
 This is NOT a recommended practice, as you would have to keep a reference to the key elsewhere in order to access it (outside of iterating over all the keys).

+Anonymous objects technically have a player flag and children lists, but you can't actually do anything with them.
+Same with the majority of the properties.
+They exist but are meaningless.
+Generally speaking, this makes WAIFs a better choice in most situations, as they are lighter weight.

 > Warning: Similar to WAIFs, you want to take care in how you are creating Anonymous Objects, as once they are created, if you continue to reference them in a property, you may have trouble finding them in the future, as there is no way to pull up a list of all Anonymous Objects.